Watford Rural District

 Watford Rural District was a rural district in Hertfordshire from 1894 to 1974.
-It initially surrounded but did not including the town of Watford, which was a separate urban district.
+It initially surrounded but did not include the town of Watford, which was a separate urban district.
 It gradually ceded territory to other districts, and by the time of its abolition in 1974 the district comprised three separate pieces of land, lying to the north-west, north-east, and south of Watford.

 Evolution

 Watford Poor Law Union had been created in 1835 following the Poor Law Amendment Act 1834.
 Under the Public Health Act 1872 sanitary districts were created, and the boards of guardians of poor law unions were made responsible for public health and local government for any part of their district not included in an urban authority.
 The Watford Rural Sanitary District therefore covered the area of the Watford Poor Law Union except for the town of Watford, which had a local board.

 Under the Local Government Act 1894, rural sanitary districts became rural districts from 28 December 1894.
 Several parts of Watford Rural District were later removed from it by the creation of new urban districts: Rickmansworth in 1898, Bushey in 1906, and Chorleywood in 1913.
 The district also ceded territory to Watford itself on several occasions.